 Bubur Cha Cha, a Malaysian dessert consisting of sweet potatoes, taro, plantain, and sago in…

-This Gula Melaka Tikoy (Nian Gao) is fondly known as Or Kim Tikoy or Black Gold Tikoy.
-The famous Malaysian palm sugar makes it very fragrant and delicious.
+We fondly nickname this Gula Melaka Tikoy (Nian Gao) as Or Kim Tikoy or Black Gold Tikoy.
+Palm sugar makes it very fragrant and delicious.

 Up until last I have resisted making Tikoy (Nian Gao) because of the long steaming time.
 I finally decided that I should at least give it a try and so I made my first batch of Nian Gao using Thai coconut palm sugar.
 It turned out really well and I was hooked.

 I have always thought of using the ever famous and popular Gula Melaka (Malaysian coconut palm sugar) if and when I make Tikoy.
 Gula Melaka is a very fragrant sugar made from the sap of flower buds from the coconut palm.
 It is boiled and cooked to a darker color than most other coconut palm sugar.
 Many desserts are made using this sugar and one of them is this Bubur Cha Cha.

 Nian Gao purists may insist that regular white sugar be used to make this sticky cake but I can tell you that using Gula Melaka is much better in terms of flavor and fragrance.
 The color is of course much darker because the sugar is dark to begin with.
 After so many hours of steaming, it will turn very dark, almost black reminiscent of a similar sweet cake, dodol.
 One day, I will make this dodol.

 Or Kim Tikoy/Black Gold New Year Cake